Sdrtmr/Autosite-project/README.md

 ﻿# Autosite-project
- This is my project of a program for registration of car sales in a car dealership
+ This is my project of a program for registration of car sales in a car dealership (PROTOTYPE)